thelinuxkid/gumjabi/README.rst

 Gumjabi is made up of two services.
 The `REST API`_ listens for POST requests from the Gumroad Ping API and puts the information provided in a queue.
-The `Account creation queue`_ processes the requests in the queue creating a Kajabi account with access to a funnel/offer for each.
+The `Account creation service`_ processes the requests in the queue creating a Kajabi account with access to a funnel/offer for each.
 You must be familiar with the `Gumroad Ping API`_ and `Kajabi's custom cart integration`_ in order to use Gumjabi.

-Some parts of this documentation apply only to Unix systems.
+Some parts of this documentation apply only to Unix-like operating systems.

 Usage
 =====

-The Gumjabi API expects the API key in the query string and any fields provided by Gumroad as POST parameters.
+To use Gumjabi you must setup the `Gumroad Ping API`_ with the Gumjabi API URl using the endpoint /gumroad/ping.
+This endpoint expects the Gumjabi API key in the query string and any fields provided by Gumroad as POST form parameters.

 End points
 ----------